Khaaliqa Nimji: Biography

-Khaaliqa Nimji was born in Nairobi on 13 March 1998 to Sadri Nimji (Father) and Salima Nimji (Mother).
+Khaaliqa Nimji was born in Nairobi on 13 March 1998 to Sadri Nimji (father) and Salima Nimji (mother).
 Khaaliqa started playing squash when she was just two years old with the help of her father.
 She educated at the Peponi School.

 Khaaliqa is the youngest Kenyan to have represented Kenya at multi-sport event at the age of twelve in the 2010 Commonwealth Games.
-She was also the youngest competitor during the 2010 Commonwealth Games.
+Aged 12, she was also the youngest competitor during the 2010 Commonwealth Games.
 Prior to the 2010 Commonwealth Games, she was not granted the permission to compete at the multi-sport event which was held in New Delhi because she was regarded as too young by the Kenyan squash chairman at the time.
-But with time, she was eventually allowed to travel.
+With time, she was eventually allowed to travel.